IBM/cloud-native-starter/README.md

 ### Demo - Traffic Routing

 In order to demonstrate traffic routing you can run the following commands.
 20 % of the web-api API request to read articles will now return 10 instead of 5 articles which is version 2.
 80 % of the requests are still showing only 5 articles which is version 1.
-This distribution is set in `istio/istio-ingress-service-web-api-v1-v2-80-20.yaml` (weight: 80 vs. weight: 20).

 ```
 $ scripts/deploy-web-api-java-jee-v2.sh